suncoast-devs/handbook/lessons/setup-windows/postgres.md

 If this comes back with a line similar to `PostgreSQL` followed by numbers:
 **STOP AND DISCUSS WITH YOUR INSTRUCTOR**

+If this comes back with a line that says `command not found` you may proceed to the next step.

 ```shell
 scoop install postgresql
 ```